Jonathanliu92251/Jonathanliu92251.github.io/doc/dockerinaction.md

 Name      | Comments| Strategy|
 ----------|---------|-------
-Scheduleing |Selecting a machine based on machine’s hardware, and network locality | Spread, BinPack, Random Service discovery|resolving the location of a named service Registration|Advertising the availability of a service at a specific location
+Scheduleing |Selecting a machine based on machine’s hardware, and network locality | Spread, BinPack, Random Service discovery|resolving the location of a named service|DNS Registration|Advertising the availability of a service at a specific location|in-memory db, eg. Etcd

 ![Cluster1](../img/dockerinaction/1201.png)
 ![Cluster2](../img/dockerinaction/1202.png)